LEDIG STILLING PÅ UNIVERSITETET I SØRØST-NORGE

 - Attractive welfare benefits in the State Pension Plan.

-Appointments for the position will be carried out by The Appointments Board for PhD fellows.
+The Academic Appointments Board is responsible for appointments to academic positions at University College of Southeast Norway.
 An expert assessment of applicants will be carried out.
 Short-listed candidates will be called in for interviews and must be prepared to present and discuss their projects.

-According to the Norwegian Freedom of Information act § 25 2 paragraph, information about the applicant may be included in the public applicant list, even though the applicant has requested non-disclosure.
+According to the Norwegian Freedom of Information act § 25 2 paragraph, the applicant's information may be included in the public applicant list, even though the applicant has requested non-disclosure.
 The applicant will be informed if his/her request has been declined.

-- Associate Professor Carlos Dinamarca ([email protected], tlf: +47-35575245) at Department of Process, Energy and Environmental Technology, Porsgrunn, Norway
+- Associate Professor Carlos Dinamarca ([email protected], phone: +47-35575245) at the Department of Process, Energy and Environmental Technology, Porsgrunn, Norway

 How to apply

 University College of Southeast Norway uses online applications.
-We therefore ask applicants to register their application and CV online by clicking on the “Send application” link to the right.
+Therefore, we ask applicants to register their application and CV online by clicking on the "Send application" link to the right.

 The application must include the following documents:

-- Certified diplomas and certificates from university college/university.
+- Certified diplomas, certificates, and grades transcripts from university college/university.

 - Master's thesis.